rom3ocrash/cyphon/README.md

 # Cyphon

+# NOTE: This project is no longer actively maintained.

 ## Collect, Alert, Respond

 Cyphon is an incident-response platform that receives, processes, and triages events to create a more efficient analytic workflow — aggregating data, bundling and prioritizing alerts, and empowering analysts to investigate and document incidents.